aspen-howar/aurelia-component-extension/README.md

 - **Create Aurelia Component**: Generates TypeScript, HTML, and LESS files with proper naming conventions
 - **Create Aurelia Component Folder**: Generates a folder structure with TypeScript, HTML, and LESS files
 - **Delete Aurelia Component**: Removes all related component files when deleting one file
+- **Go to Definition**: Press F12 on custom Aurelia component tags in HTML to navigate to their TypeScript class definitions
+- **HTML Snippets**: Quick insertion of common Aurelia component tags with IntelliSense

 ### Creating Components